replicatedhq/kots.io/content/kots-cli/restore/ls.md

 date: 2019-10-30
 linktitle: "ls"
 title: kots restore ls
-weight: 90230
+weight: 90220
 ---

-The `kots restore ls` shows a list of all the available full snapshot restores for disaster recovery.
+The `kots restore ls` command shows a list of all the available full snapshot restores for disaster recovery.
 A namespace can be provided to filter restores based on the namespace the admin console is/was installed in.

 ### Usage